alhines/php-code-samples/README.md

-# php-code-samples
+# code-samples
-These are 3 PHP code samples to show my skills and experience using this tool
+Those are some of my code examples using: PHP, Javascript, Jquery, CSS and Mysql.